Big and Tall 1/4 Zip Pullover Fit Guide for Brands

 The goal is not to make the garment bigger everywhere.

-The goal is to make the right parts larger, longer, or more controlled — without losing proportion.
+The goal is to make the right parts wider, longer, or more controlled — without losing proportion.

 One common mistake is treating “big,” “tall,” and “big & tall” as the same thing.